Wenxuan-SHANG/Taiwan-EIA-OCR-Pipeline/README.md

 - **v1** — `multilingual-ocr-tool.streamlit.app`, the first public milestone, preserved as-is.
 - **v2 (Glyph OCR)** — a full redesign: tool-first interface, bilingual UI, dual-engine cost ladder, confidence-driven escalation, transparent cost reporting, and graceful error handling.

-Below this point is the original Colab-based OCR pipeline and the research background that this app grew out of.

 ---